Andrew Muir (politician): Animal Welfare

 In his first ministerial engagement, Muir visited the Ulster Society for the Prevention of Cruelty to Animals (USPCA) in Newry, stating that animal welfare issues will be one of his top priorities.
-On 13 March 2024, Muir argued that the creation of an all-Ireland register of animal welfare offenders would be “untenable”.
+On 13 March 2024, Muir argued that the creation of an all-Ireland register of animal welfare offenders would be "untenable".

 Muir announced on 14 May 2024 that he will introduce a motion in the Assembly to allow UK-wide legislation that would make pet abduction a specific criminal offence that could carry a jail sentence of up to five years apply in Northern Ireland.

+Muir is facing intense scrutiny from the agricultural community following a controversial DAERA operation.
+That concerns a situation in which certain department teams euthanized more than 50 cattle.
+Muir defended the move as a legal necessity.

 Lough Neagh

 Muir pledged on 9 February 2024 that a plan to tackle the blue-green algae crisis at Lough Neagh would be published within weeks.
 On 13 March 2024, Muir told the Northern Ireland Assembly that £1.6m had been allocated by the Executive to his department in capital funding to tackle the Lough Neagh crisis.
-Muir said that a 37-point plan approved by the Executive to tackle the Lough Neagh crisis would be a “significant step” in helping to rehabilitate the Lough on 18 July 2024.
+Muir said that a 37-point plan approved by the Executive to tackle the Lough Neagh crisis would be a "significant step" in helping to rehabilitate the Lough on 18 July 2024.